Search

 Note

-If you install with iPXE on RHEL KVM, in some circumstances, the VMs on the VM host are not rebooted on first boot and need to be started manually.
+When you install with iPXE on RHEL KVM, the VMs on the VM host might not start on the first boot.
+You must start them manually.

-5. Optional: When installing on IBM Power you must download intramfs, kernel, and root as follows:
+5. Optional: When installing on IBM Power® you must download the initramfs, kernel, and root images as follows:

-1. Copy initrd.img and kernel.img to PXE directory `/var/lib/tftpboot/rhcos `
+1. Copy the initrd.img and kernel.img images to the /var/lib/tftpboot/rhcos PXE directory.

-2. Copy rootfs.img to HTTPD directory `/var/www/html/install `
+2. Copy the rootfs.img to the /var/www/html/install HTTPD directory.

 if [ ${net_default_mac} == fa:1d:67:35:13:20 ]; then